Finite Elements Floor Analysis

 1. If Building Analysis is adopted in model, ensure that floors are meshed in Building Analysis.

-2. After analysis is done, select FE Slab strip on the model.
+2. After analysis is done, select the FE Slab strip object in model view.

 3. Right-click and select "Strip Profile"